What is ECO?

 A Small School Family

 We believe children learn best in a small, peaceful environment.
-Our building is an open concept, decorated in calming earth tones with wooden shelves and natural learning materials.
-Our unique program offers care for up to 30 children.
-We're proud to offer a low teacher to student ratio.
+Our building is decorated in calming earth tones with wooden shelves and natural learning materials.
+We're proud to offer small class sizes.

 A shoe-free center with classrooms free of carpet.
 Our entire center is freshly painted with no-VOC paints in earth tones for a peaceful learning environment.